alex-cornejo/G2-ballon-simulator/README.md

 K=Kelvin
 T=Any temperature unit

+### General assumptions
+- The distance computed is the Euclidean distance.
+- Only 100 lines fit in memory, so batches generated are in 100 lines.

 ### Assumptions of Datasets generation
 - The range of random temperatures is the same for all observatories [0, 100]